 - Cricut Mug Press

-And here are some tips and tricks for finding products that will work.
+Here are some tips and tricks for finding products that work.

 Sublimation Coated Mugs

-You will need to use sublimation coated mugs for this project.
-These are mugs with a special poly-coating that allows the sublimation print to react and bond with your surface.
+You will need to use sublimation-coated mugs for this project.
+These mugs feature a special poly-coating that allows the sublimation print to react with and bond to your surface.
 I used the following two mugs with this tutorial:

-- White mugs with gray handle/inside (these are from Cricut and come in other handle/inside colors)
+- White mugs with gray handles/inside (these are from Cricut and come in other handle/inside colors)

-Remember that if you are looking for mugs, be sure they have the coating and that they are 11 – 16 oz, straight wall, 3.2 – 3.4 inch in diameter, and a maximum height of 4.72 inches.
+Remember that if you are looking for mugs, be sure they have a coating and are 11 – 16 oz, straight-walled, 3.2 – 3.4 inches in diameter, and a maximum height of 4.72 inches.

 Sublimation Printer

 You will also need a sublimation print for this project.
 You can read more about what sublimation is in this post.
-Personally, I have an Epson EcoTank printer that I changed over to be a sublimation printer.
+Personally, I have an Epson EcoTank printer that I converted to a sublimation printer.
 Please note that a regular printer WILL NOT WORK for this project.
-You do have to have the right printer as well as sublimation ink for the process to work.
+You do need the right printer and sublimation ink for the process to work.
 Want to see how I made my printer?
 Try this post!

 Free Mug Templates

-I have a set of templates for you to use to print on mugs and you can get those by signing up for the newsletter below.
-Just add in your information and a zip file will be sent to your email address.
-If you already get the newsletter, just add your information again as you will not be signed up for anything further.
+Receive the set of templates I used to print on mugs by signing up for the newsletter below.
+Just add your information, and a zip file will be sent to your email address.
+If you already get the newsletter, just add your information again, as you will not be signed up for anything further.
 Once you sign up, you will be offered the larger bundle of templates at a discount if you would like those as well.
-Look for a form below with a picture of the files you want and add your information in there.
+Look for the form below with a picture of the files you want, then add your information.

 Please note that these files are for personal use only.
-You can contact me for commercial use licenses or if you have any issues with your download.
+You can contact me for commercial use licenses or if you have any issues with your download, and I'll be happy to help!

 Designing Your Mugs

 Now that you have your supplies and your templates, it is time to design some mugs.
-You can either use the templates above or there are also free templates in Cricut Design Space for mugs.
-You just need to remember that for the Cricut Mug Press your design should be at least 1/2 inch from the handle on both sides.
-If you pick a mug that isn’t a Cricut mug, I recommend using something like a sewing tape measure to get the size of the mug and then make sure the templates will work for you.
+You can either use the templates above, or there are also free templates in Cricut Design Space for mugs.
+For the Cricut Mug Press, remember that your design should be at least 1/2 inch from the handle on both sides.
+If you pick a mug that isn't a Cricut mug, I recommend using a sewing tape measure to get the mug's size, then make sure the templates will work for you.

-I used Cricut Design Space to trim my pictures with the templates and get the shape that I wanted for my designs before printing.
+I used Cricut Design Space to trim my pictures using templates and get the shapes I wanted for my designs before printing.
 You can use ANY design program that you have to accomplish this same task.
-You could also print the templates, trace them onto your printed sublimation print, and cut out with scissors.
+You could also print the templates, trace them onto your printed sublimation print, and cut them out with scissors.
 There are many ways to make the templates work for the mugs.

-Once you have your design, just print them with your sublimation printer onto sublimation paper.
-I also used Cricut Design Space for this so you will see a black box around my prints.
-The box is not needed and you also do not need a Cricut machine.
-The process was just easy to explain in Design Space and the program is free.
+Once you have your design, print it on sublimation paper with your sublimation printer.
+I also used Cricut Design Space for this, so you will see a black box around my prints.
+The box is not needed, and you do not need a Cricut machine either.
+The process was just easy to explain in Design Space, and the program is free.
 It does take extra ink, however, when printing the box.

 You will want to uncheck the “add bleed” box when working in Design Space and printing.
-You can also check the “use system dialogue” box to change settings like print speed if you are having issues getting a quality print.
+You can also check the “use system dialogue” box to change settings like print speed if you are having issues with print quality.
 Your sublimation print MUST BE mirrored when printing.
-You can do this either in your printer settings or the settings in Design Space.
-You DO NOT need to do it both places.
+You can do this either in your printer settings or in Design Space settings.
+You DO NOT need to do it in both places.
 Just one or the other!

 Pressing Your Designs

 Now that you have your prints, it is time to add them to your mugs!
-Heat up your press while you prepare the mugs themselves.
-Clean the mug with a lint roller before starting.
+Heat up your mug press while you prepare the mugs themselves.
+Clean the mug with a lint roller before starting to remove any dust or debris.

-Trim your prints with just a pair of scissors where there is a thin border on the top and bottom.
-I cut slowly and make sure I get it as straight as possible as you will use this to line up on your mug.
-You may notice that the colors are muted on your sublimation prints and that is okay.
-They will really brighten and pop out once pressed.
+Trim your prints with scissors to remove the thin borders at the top and bottom.
+I cut slowly and make sure it's as straight as possible, since you will use this to line up on your mug.
+You may notice that the colors on your sublimation prints are muted, and that is okay.
+They will really brighten and pop once pressed.

-Tape the print down well in the center with heat resistant tape.
-I like to tape one side then pull the paper tight and tape the opposite side.
+Tape the print down well in the center with heat-resistant tape.
+I like to tape one side, then pull the paper tight, and then tape the opposite side.

-Then add tape at the top and bottom where the edges of the template are located to hold those tight.
-It’s also a good idea to tape all the way around the bottom so the mug press does not snag the print when inserting it.
+Then add tape at the top and bottom, where the template edges are, to hold them tight.
+It's also a good idea to tape the bottom all the way around so the mug press doesn't snag the print when inserting it.

 Use protective paper over the sublimation prints to protect the press.
-I use three sheets as extra precaution but often I reuse the top sheet.
+I use three sheets as an extra precaution, but I often reuse the top sheet.

-Once done, remove the mug from the press and put on a heat resistant mat.
-The handle of the mug will be cool.
+Once done, remove the mug from the press and put it on a heat-resistant mat.
+The mug handle will be cool.

-I like to remove the paper from these while warm so I use some heat resistant gloves and start peeling it back.
+I like to remove the paper from these while they're still warm, so I use some heat-resistant gloves and start peeling it back.
 The tape is also super easy to remove when hot.

 Then just sit back and look at your gorgeous photo mugs and how amazing they look!